-Multiple bills were introduced and amended in May-June 2019, including:
+Multiple bills were amended or passed in August-September 2019, including:

 Here’s a list of bills for the 2019-2020 Legislative Session and DRE Regulations which may substantially affect how you do business as a real estate licensee.
 Reports on passed bills can be found on our New Laws page.
 Current real estate law is here.
 This list is updated every month.

 Introduced = Date the bill was originally introduced for consideration.
 Bill is still being considered, but not yet law.

 Amended = Date the bill was last amended.
 Bill is still being considered, but not yet law.